3 Best Ways to Reheat a Burrito (Updated 2023)

 - Remove the burrito, and using an internal thermometer, check its temperature.
 Your burrito is ready to eat if the thermometer reads 165 degrees Fahrenheit.

-Oven and microwave aren’t your thing?
+Oven and microwave aren’t your things?
 Try reheating your burrito on the stove, instead.

 Although this may seem over-the-top for something so small, heating your burrito on the stove promises a delicious and crispy outcome that is quite similar to those served at your favorite restaurant.